CYSE130GIT/FinalProject-Git-Group-3/README.md

 Yusif Nasirov: Assisted in the creation of the diagrams and final report.

-Masen Nguyen: Completed Analysis Document and assisted in creation of the diagrams.
+Masen Nguyen: Assisted in the creation of the Analysis Document and diagrams.

 Zaid AlShayji: Assisted in the creation of the final report, agreement forms, and Gannt Chart.

-Yukki Vu: Assisted in the creation of the diagrams.
+Yukki Vu: Assisted in the creation of the Analysis Document and diagrams.